Marcella History, Family Crest & Coats of Arms

 - Domenico Marcella, aged 18, who landed in America from Farmdola, Italy, in 1911

-- Anna Marcella, aged 27, who emigrated to the United States from Italy, Ripi, in 1913
+- Anna Marcella, aged 27, who immigrated to the United States from Italy, Ripi, in 1913

-- Concetta Marcella, aged 2, who emigrated to America from Facto, Italy, in 1913
+- Concetta Marcella, aged 2, who immigrated to America from Facto, Italy, in 1913

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)